muhamadjawad/Programming-languages-core-concepts/javascript/readme.md

         console.log("Hello, Hoisting!");
     }
     ```

--**Variables with var**: Declared variables are "hoisted" but not initialized.
+- **Variables with var**: Declared variables are "hoisted" but not initialized.

     ```bash
     console.log(a); // undefined
     var a = 5;
     ```

--**Variables with let or const**: Will throw a ReferenceError if accessed before declaration.
+- **Variables with let or const**: Will throw a ReferenceError if accessed before declaration.

     ```bash
     console.log(b); // ❌ ReferenceError